This Year's Special Events in Williamsburg, Va.

 This is the juried art show of the year, bringing together artists from around the country with performers on two stages and a variety of food vendors for a full weekend.
 Duke of Gloucester Street with dozens of vendors is the focus, but the celebration extends throughout downtown.

-Celebrate the 235th anniversary of Gen. George Washington's victory over the British at the Yorktown Battlefield, the last major conflict of the Revolutionary War.
-In addition to the usual ceremonies, demonstrations, and parades, this year will feature a preview of the American Revolution Museum at Yorktown with the debut of the new introductory film and exhibition galleries.
+Celebrate the 236th anniversary of Gen. George Washington's victory over the British at the Yorktown Battlefield, the last major conflict of the Revolutionary War.
+Enjoy ceremonies, demonstrations, and parades in Historic Yorktown and the Yorktown Battlefield.

 Fill fall nights with fright at Busch Gardens Howl-O-Scream.
 At the stroke of 6 p.m. the theme park becomes home to a host of creepy creatures that lie in wait for unsuspecting victims.
 Fear abounds in the park’s collection of haunted houses, Terror-tories™ and darkly entertaining live shows.